List of Major League Baseball awards: Lou Gehrig Memorial Award

 The Lou Gehrig Memorial Award is given annually to a Major League Baseball (MLB) player who best exhibits the character and integrity of Lou Gehrig, both on the field and off it.
 The award was created by the Phi Delta Theta fraternity in honor of Gehrig, who was a member of the fraternity at Columbia University.
 It was first presented in 1955, fourteen years after Gehrig's death.
 The award's purpose is to recognize a player's exemplary contributions in "both his community and philanthropy."
 The bestowal of the award is overseen by the headquarters of the Phi Delta Theta in Oxford, Ohio, and the name of each winner is inscribed onto the Lou Gehrig Award plaque in the Baseball Hall of Fame in Cooperstown, New York.
 It is the only MLB award conferred by a fraternity.
+The most recent award winner is Paul Goldschmidt of the St. Louis Cardinals.